Trietptm-on-Coding-Algorithms/secret.re/frick.md

 * Shortcuts to access and store values into registers
 * Can load a saved or manually modified session to be ready asap
 * Capstone engine integrated
+* Android can attach to dt_init, leaking module base from linker before initializations
+* It's a debugger!
+All threads and pthreads will sleep until next
+* You can dynamically load blobs into target process using commands inject (syscall 385)
 # Install and Run
 ```
 git clone https://github.com/iGio90/frick